influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v0.9/query_language/spec.md

 ## Introduction

+This is a reference for the Influx Query Language ("InfluxQL").

-The InfluxDB Query Language (InfluxQL) is a SQL-like query language for interacting with InfluxDB.
+InfluxQL is a SQL-like query language for interacting with InfluxDB.
 It has been lovingly crafted to feel familiar to those coming from other SQL or SQL-like environments while providing features specific to storing and analyzing time series data.

 ## Notation

 The syntax is specified using Extended Backus-Naur Form ("EBNF").
 EBNF is the same notation used in the [Go](http://golang.org) programming language specification, which can be found [here](https://golang.org/ref/spec).
+Not so coincidentally, InfluxDB is written in Go.

 ```
 Production  = production_name "=" [ Expression ] "." .